Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Introduction

+Existing graph augmentation techniques typically perturb graph structures or features by mixing or dropping edges~\cite{rong2019dropedge, han2022g, sui2024unleashing}.
+While effective with regularized contexts, such operations offer limited exploration ability to unseen environments and risk generating semantically inconsistent or unreliable samples (e.g., invalid molecules in chemistry), as indiscriminate edits may distort label-relevant stable patterns, yielding \emph{uncontrolled} augmented distributions.
+Controlled methods~\cite{sui2024unleashing} help but often require an explicit, accurate split of stable vs.\ environmental subgraphs—nontrivial and sometimes infeasible on Web graphs.
+This raises a key question:

+We provide an affirmative answer via a score-based \emph{conditional} graph generation strategy for covariate-shift mitigation.
+We formulate OOD augmentation as generating graphs conditioned on a target label and an \emph{exploration parameter} that controls the degree of distributional deviation, building on the widely used graph-generation hypothesis~\cite{wu2022discovering, yang2022learning, gui2022good, chen2022learning}.
+Inspired by diffusion models~\cite{song2020score}, we define a forward corruption process and a novel reverse denoising process that jointly (i) retain predictive stable patterns and (ii) inject environment exploration.
+Our conditional score function incorporates both label information and the degree of OOD-ness, enabling \emph{\underline{C}onditional \underline{O}ut-of-Distribution \underline{D}iffusion \underline{A}ugmentation} (\proposedmodel) to generate graphs likely to preserve stable patterns while probing \emph{underrepresented (low-density) regions}\footnote{Low-density regions are parts of the class-conditional data manifold with few samples; see Section~\ref{secsec:prior_knowledge}.} of the class-conditioned manifold beyond the training graph space.

+\proposedmodel{} inherits diffusion-model robustness, helping ensure validity (preventing, e.g., non-viable molecules) without explicitly separating stable from environmental subgraphs.
+We evaluate on synthetic and real-world graph classification tasks under diverse covariate shifts, which are commonly observed in \emph{Web contexts}.
+For instance, motif-frequency variations emulate evolving community or interaction structures; changes in graph size correspond to thread-depth or document-length drift; and feature/structural shifts reflect the dynamics of user/item attributes and connectivity patterns in online platforms.
+Across these settings, \proposedmodel{} achieves consistent gains over state-of-the-art invariant-learning and augmentation methods, enabling controlled exploration of OOD environments while preserving stable patterns.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel graph generation-based environment augmentation approach to address covariate distribution shifts in graph learning.
-Our method enables controlled exploration of environmental patterns while preserving stable patterns, without the need to explicitly separate them.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose a novel conditional graph generation-based augmentation framework that addresses covariate distribution shifts.
+Our method enables \emph{controlled} exploration of environmental patterns while preserving stable patterns, without requiring explicit subgraph decomposition. \item We develop a unified generator for OOD \emph{structures}, \emph{node features}, and \emph{edge features}, handling feature, structural, and joint shifts which are pervasive in Web contexts. \item Extensive experiments across synthetic, semi-artificial, molecular, and Web-analogous text/review graph datasets demonstrate consistent gains over strong OOD generalization baselines. \end{itemize}

-\item Our approach can simultaneously generate out-of-distribution (OOD) graph structures, node features, and edge features, making it uniquely capable of handling covariate shifts in both feature and structural distributions, as well as when these shifts occur simultaneously.